 Furman uses its sustainability curriculum and community programs to educate the Furman and Greenville communities on sustainable transportation.
 We provide a shuttle service for students and encourage carpooling to reduce the amount of greenhouse gas our community produces.
 Additionally, we're working towards transitioning our vehicles away from gas-powered vehicles and toward alternative fuels.

-, which connects Furman with downtown Greenville.
+Furman also participates in efforts to build more sustainable transportation options for the Greenville community.
+Our campus is served by Greenville's public bus system, Greenlink, which connects Furman with downtown Greenville.
 The university is also a partner in Greenville's Electric Vehicle Ecosystem project, a part of the Greening of Greenville Initiative.
-Furman provides an electric vehicle charging station for visitors and members of the Furman community.
-Downtown Greenville is home to two electric vehicles available for rental through the WeCar program; vehicles can be rented by the hour, day, or longer periods of time.
-For more information or to join the WeCar program, visit the Greening of Greenville
+At the Hartness Welcome Center, you'll find electric vehicle charging station for visitors and members of the Furman community.
+Our visitors can also rent an electric vehicle from Greenville's WeCar program.
+Vehicles can be rented by the hour, day, or longer periods of time.
+Visit Enterprise to join the WeCar program and rent a car.